Last update Jan. 29, 2022

 The small dose and poor plasma uptake of most topical dermatological preparations make it very unlikely that significant amounts will pass into breast milk.

-Do not apply on nipple-areola so as to avoid its ingestion by the infant; alternatively clean before breastfeeding.
+Do not apply on the breast so as to avoid its ingestion by the infant; alternatively clean before breastfeeding.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.